prooph/proophessor/README.md

 ### Retrieving The EventBus

 The ProophServiceBus event bus can be retrieved from the service manager by using the alias `proophessor.event_bus`.

+## Working With The Command Bus

+to be defined ...

+## Working With Repositories

+to be defined ...

+## Working With The Event Bus

+to be defined ...